lgastako/its-log/README.md

 [#inst "2014-04-22T02:04:40.074-00:00" :debug :foo :bar :baz :bif {:bam :boom}]
 ```

-When its-log needs to emit a log entry it calls each registered logger with the entry.
+When its-log needs to emit a log entry it calls each registered logger with the
+entry.
+Order is not guaranteed.

 ## Dependencies

-Right now its-log depends on ClojureScript and core.async.
-If you aren't
+Right now its-log depends on core.async.
+If you aren't interested in using
-interested in one or the other or both you can exclude them in your project.clj
-with something like:
+core.async you can exclude them in your project.clj with something like:

   ...
   :dependencies [its-log "x.x.x" :exclusions [org.clojure/core.async]]